JapnitS/Facebook-Clone/Project02/README.md

 [Japnit Singh's CV ](https://mac1xa3.ca/u/singj36/)
 ## Implementation
-The Webpage is a combination of HTML,JS and CSS code where I used HTML to increase the page interactiveness by providing hyper references, buttons, heading and references:
+The Webpage is a combination of HTML,JS and CSS code .

+ I used HTML to increase the page interactiveness by providing hyper references, buttons, heading and references:

 Implements references at the required elements which refer to a more detailed Block of the selected element: